LionKimbro/lsf/py/README.md

     Today was Martin Luther King Day.

-This file has a header section, and two content sections (2021-01-20, 2021-01-18).
-All sections have tags and body text content.
+This file has a header section, and two content sections (`2021-01-20`, `2021-01-18`).
+All sections have keys and body text content.

-# lsf-lions-own-sectioned-format

-The "lsf-lions-own-sectioned-format" distribution package contains lsf.py, which reads and write LSF files.

 ## Example of Use